 So that is what I get out of it – obviously it is different for other people.
 I can understand why some might be reluctant to join, sometimes there are some downsides.
 There are rules and regulations about how we have to run the meetings.
 Ultimately, these procedures exist to ensure we don’t have any crazy megalomaniacs using the P&C to take over the school, and spend all the hard earned money on statues of themselves, or drive particular points of view that don’t reflect the College and parents.
-The meetings only happen on the fourth and eighth week each term on a Tuesday, 6.30pm to 7.30pm and you don’t actually have to attend the P&C meetings to contribute ideas.

 I know everyone’s final goal is doing something for the College and our kids, and that is a uniting force.

 So maybe you’re thinking “perhaps” I’ll give it a go.

 How can we make it easier for you?

 - Well, if you are actually thinking of attending a meeting, why not bring a friend – it is always easier to have some support in a new environment.

 - You are also welcome to email or contact any of the P&C committee members and just have a chat before hand, we really do like it when people show an interest and will make an effort to help you blend in.